 What Happens to You between Death and the Last Judgment

-After you are in either Hades or Paradise, your main activity is prayer.
-Since you don’t have a body, you don’t get tired or bored of it.
+After you have entered either Hades or Paradise, your main activity is prayer.
+Since you don’t have a body, you don’t get tired or bored of praying.
 Among other things, you pray for the loved ones you left behind.
-Jesus’ parable in Luke 16:19-31 turns on this very point.
-People continue to grow and develop spiritually after death, but they can’t change their eternal fate, as in Luke 16.
+Jesus parable in Luke 16:19-31 turns on this very point.
+People continue to grow and develop spiritually after death, but they can’t change their direction, as in Luke 16.
 Wicked spirits keep decaying, while righteous spirits continue to be transformed.

 What Happens to You at the Last Judgment

 When Jesus returns, everyone is resurrected, and the Judgment occurs.
 As Job says, in our bodies we shall see our God.
 The righteous go to the New Heavens and the New Earth; the wicked, if there are any, go to the Lake of Fire along with Satan and the demons.
 It is evident from the second half of Matthew 25 that some of the people in Hades will go to the New Heavens and the New Earth, and that they will be surprised to find out that they were Christians all along.